scrutinously/chia-scripts/README.md

 Using the RPC server, export transactions from a wallet to a csv file.\
 `tail.sh`\
 Tails the logs for harvester activity, adjusted display order and colors.
+`puzhash.py`\
+Convert a hex puzzlehash to an address, or an addresses to a hex puzzlehash.

 ### farmStats.sh
 In a command line, run `./farmStats.sh` to automatically parse the latest log file.\